Exam invigilator: E-proctoring

-E-proctoring, also known as remote proctoring, is a form of exam proctoring which involves monitoring student behaviour during exams administered electronically, including those given as part of e-learning or remote learning.
+E-proctoring, also known as remote proctoring, is a form of exam proctoring which involves monitoring student behaviour during exams administered electronically, including those given as part of e-learning or remote learning and in-class digital exams].
+Some of the use cases of proctoring include admission exams, certification exams, assessments conducted by recruiters and HR as part of their hiring, and training processes.

 Concerns about the use of commercial e-proctoring services include the non-functionality of the software; it mostly fails to identify any actual fraud, while it can falsely flag innocent students for suspicious behavior.
-It violates students' privacy, security, and impact to students' mental health.
-Additionally, it is prone to technical issues that can negatively impact students' exam performance.
+Some people claim it violates students' privacy, security, and impact to students' mental health.
+They also claim it is prone to technical issues that can negatively impact students' exam performance.
+In addition, there have been multiple reports of user data from commercial e-proctoring services being hacked, resulting in thousands of colleges' and hundreds of thousands of users' data being released.

+Ineffectiveness

-There is clear evidence to that it is easily possible to circumvent e-proctoring software.
-A scientific test of the Proctorio software at the Dutch University of Twente showed that the software was not able to detect any of the cases of examination fraud it was subjected to.
+There is clear evidence to that it is easily possible for candidates to circumvent e-proctoring software.
+A scientific test of the Proctorio software at the University of Twente showed that the software was not able to detect any of the cases of examination fraud it was subjected to.
+It showed that classic, non-technical methods of exam fraud, such as the use of cheat sheets and notes, were nearly undetectable by Proctorio.
+Moreover, the software could also not identify any cases of committed digital/technical fraud, such as the use of a phone, chat apps and social media during the exam, looking up information on the internet while taking the test, and others.
 The conclusion was that the sensitivity of Proctorio should be considered at very close to zero.
-In addition, there have been multiple reports of user data from commercial e-proctoring services being hacked, resulting in thousands of colleges' and hundreds of thousands of users' data being released.